Fuzzy dark matter soliton core hosting a supermassive black hole as a dense low-mass perturber in strong gravitational lensing: Properties of soliton cores

 Fig.~\ref{fig:solition} compares mass profiles of the soliton core with and without an SMBH, assuming that the total mass of the soliton core is same for both cases.
 It is seen that the presence of an SMBH enhances the gravitational attractive force to make the soliton core more compact.
 Without an SMBH, we confirm that Eq.~\eqref{eq:rho_sol} very well reproduces the numerical solution.
 Here we consider the transformation $\rho_{\mathrm{sol}}(r)\rightarrow f^2\rho_{\mathrm{sol}}(f^{2/3}r)$, which conserves the total mass $M_{\mathrm{sol}}$, to check such a transformed profile can reproduce the numerical solution for the case of $M_{\mathrm{SMBH}}/M_{\mathrm{sol}} =0.24$.
 By choosing $f=2.79$ that corresponds to the value at $r\rightarrow 0$, we find that the transformed version of Eq.~\eqref{eq:rho_sol} reproduces the numerical solution reasonably well.
 This analysis suggests that the core radius of the soliton core is reduced by a factor of $f^{-2/3}\simeq 0.50$ due to the presence of the SMBH with the mass ratio of $M_{\mathrm{SMBH}}/M_{\mathrm{sol}} =0.24$.

 We then compare the cylindrical mass $M_{\mathrm{cyl}}(<R)$, which is defined by the total mass of the lens within the projected radius $R$, for our SMBH plus a soliton core model to check parameters that reproduce the observed mass profile of the $\sim 10^6M_\odot$ perturber in JVAS B1938+666.
 We choose $M_{\mathrm{SMBH}}=M_{\mathrm{PM}}$ and $M_{\mathrm{sol}}=M_{\mathrm{UD}}$, assume Eq.~\eqref{eq:rho_sol} for the density profile of the soliton core, and check what core radius $r_{\mathrm{c}}$ can reproduce the observed mass profile.
-The comparison in Fig.~\ref{fig:mcyl} suggests that the core radius of $r_{\mathrm{c}}\simeq 90$~pc reproduces the best-fitting UD+PM model reasonably well.
-Therefore, in the following analysis, we adopt $r_{\mathrm{c,obs}}=90$~pc and explore scenarios that reproduce both $M_{\mathrm{UD}}$ and $r_{\mathrm{c,obs}}$.
+We determine the soliton core radius so as to minimize $\chi^2$ computed from the difference of $\log M_{\mathrm{cyl}}$ between the best-fitting UD+PM model and the SMBH plus a soliton core model to find the best-fitting soliton core radius of $r_{\mathrm{c}}\simeq 91$~pc.
+The comparison in Fig.~\ref{fig:mcyl} suggests that the soliton core model can reproduce the sharp cut-off of the UD+PM model at outer radii reasonably well, at least much better compared with other physically-motivated profiles considered in Ref.~\cite{2026NatAs..10..440V}.
+We caution that conducting the forward strong lensing analysis as done in Ref.~\cite{2026NatAs..10..440V} assuming the soliton core profile will be crucial for assessing the validity of the soliton core model more quantitatively, which we leave for future work.
+In the following analysis, we adopt $r_{\mathrm{c,obs}}=91$~pc and explore scenarios that reproduce both $M_{\mathrm{UD}}$ and $r_{\mathrm{c,obs}}$.